-We have gathered a number of math busking activities for you to take math to the streets, or to your school playground, or to use in your school’s math night.
+Here you’ll find a number of math busking activities to take math to the streets, or to your school playground – or even to use at your school’s Family Math Night.
 These activities can be used as a great starting place to inspire inquiry in your classroom.
-We often hear students asking: “How does that work?”
+We often hear students asking, “How does that work?”
 “What will happen if…?”
 “Let me try that again…”

-This game demonstrates number multiples and patterns.
-Two players, taking turns, must choose to take one, two or three clothes pins (one of which holds a $20 bill) at a time from a group of 12.
-The $20 bill pin must be left until last, and the winner is the person who takes the lucrative pin on their turn.
+Two players decide whether to take one, two or three clothespins (one holds a $20 bill) from a group of 12.
+The winner takes the lucrative $20 pin on the last turn.

-The challenge is to arrange 7 straws all the same length to create 3 separate pens for 3 toy animals.
+Players arrange seven straws of the same length to create three separate holding pens with different dimensions for different three toy animals.

-In this activity, numbers 1 to 9 are arranged in a 3 by 3 grid.
+Arrange the numbers 1 to 9 in a 3 by 3 grid.
 Each row, column, and diagonal of the magic square must have equal sums.
 This math puzzle has an interesting cultural history.
 Magic squares used in textiles become culturally significant objects.
 Popular culture math games such as Sudoku and Ken Ken feature magic squares.

-Our version of the classic math puzzle – The Tower of Hanoi – involves transferring a complete stack of boxes from one of three sites to another so that it arrives in the same formation.
-The puzzle involves moving only one box at a time and never a larger one onto a smaller one.
-For our version of the Tower of Hanoi puzzle, Susan London-McNab painted and numbered a stack of cardboard boxes, making it a very inviting activity for even the most hesitant audience member.
+Our version of the classic math puzzle!
+Transfer a complete stack of boxes from one of three sites to another so that it arrives in the same formation.
+Only move one box at a time and never a larger one onto a smaller one.
+In this version, Susan London-McNab used large cardboard boxes, making an inviting activity for even the most hesitant audience member.

-This game has been used with great results at the University of Toronto’s Dr. Eric Jackman Institute of Child Study Laboratory School.
-It was introduced to me by Lab School Teachers – Julie Comay and Carol Stephenson in my OISE math course in the summer of 2011.
+Used with great results at the University of Toronto’s Dr. Eric Jackman Institute of Child Study Laboratory School, this game was introduced Julie Comay and Carol Stephenson.
 It has been modified a little to work in a Montessori classroom and it is now a standard part of the classroom, ready to take from the shelf when the children wish to use it.